calmm-js/documentation/introduction-to-calmm.md

 simple primitive values.
 That is not the case.
 The term "atom" is borrowed from [Clojure](http://clojure.org/reference/atoms) and comes from the idea that one only performs "atomic", or race-condition free, operations on individual atoms.
-We will later see how a lenses make it practical to store arbitrarily complex data structures in atoms.
+We will later see how lenses make it practical to store arbitrarily complex data structures in atoms.

 Atoms are the variables of our system.
 They are used to hold the essential